SoftwareEngineering-E-Complish/user_service/README.md

     ```bash
     mvn spring-boot:run
     ```

     The application will start and be accessible at http://localhost:8080.

 ## Docker Container

 To run the application in a Docker container, you'll need Docker installed on your machine.
-If you haven't installed Docker yet, please follow the official Docker installation guide.
+Follow these steps:

 1. **Build the Docker image:**